jarviscog/enhanced-flashbang/README.md

 # Enhanced Flashbangs

-Enhanced Flashbangs adds an extra dimension to the flashbangs in Counter Strikes.
+Enhanced Flashbangs adds an extra dimension to the flashbangs in Counter Strike.
 The software and hardware combine to enable the ultra-bright series of lights placed at the bottom of the computer monitor to become enabled whenever an in-game flashbang has been used on your player character.